 One of the fundamental principles behind Amazon is the flywheel effect, the concept of using advertising to generate earned media to accelerate overall sales growth.
 Specifically, increased exposure driving additional sales has value beyond increased ad revenue.
-Momentum for the business grows as more reviews and sales rank is generated from increased ad sales, and potentially earns you an Amazon’s Choice designation.
-Take a moment, look at your advertising strategy, and see if you can identify a business model that has a profitable foundation to scale before magnifying products with advertising.
+The business’es momentum grows as more reviews and sales rank is generated from increased ad sales.
+This potentially earns you an Amazon’s Choice designation.
+Take a moment, look at your advertising strategy, and see if you can identify a business model that has a profitable foundation to scale before amplifying products with advertising.

 Choose Keywords Wisely

 Anyone in the SEO world could tell you how choosing the right keyword is the seed from where the entire campaign sprouts.
 With Amazon advertising, it’s a similar situation, where bidding on the wrong keywords can hurt not only conversion but also increase costs.
 Sellers often don’t apply a data-driven approach to finding the most effective search terms.